 Instructions

-- Pour the liquid from the bowl over the top.
-Sprinkle the tomatoes with the granulated sugar.
-You can omit this the sugar but it does help with caramelization and reduces the tartness.
+- Spread the tomatoes in a single layer on a baking sheet including the liquid.
+You can omit the sugar but it does help with carmelization and reduces the tartness.

 - Roast in a 350 degree oven for 20-25 minutes or until lightly browned.
 Remove from oven and allow to cool.